Losing Your Job

 Where an employer can prove to the satisfaction of the Department that he/she is unable to pay the statutory redundancy to his/her employees the Department will make lump sum payments directly to the employees and will seek to recover the debt from the employer.
-If claiming a redundancy lump sum payment from the Department of Employment Affairs and Social Protection you will need to complete the RP50 application form which must be signed by the employee and employer.
+If claiming a redundancy lump sum payment from the Department of Social Protection you will need to complete the RP50 application form (see steps) which must be signed by the employee and employer.

 If your employer is unable to pay your redundancy lump sum, they should follow the steps below: